d2l-ai/d2l-en/chapter_recurrent-neural-networks/gru.md

 ### Reading the Data Set

-We begin by reading *The Time Machine* corpus that we used in :numref:`chapter_rnn_scratch`.
+We begin by reading *The Time Machine* corpus that we used in :numref:`sec_rnn_scratch`.
 The code for reading the data set is given below:

 ```{.python .input  n=6}